ansible-collections/ibm_zos_core/docs/source/modules/zos_copy.rst

 volume
-  If \ :literal:`dest`\  does not exist, specify which volume \ :literal:`dest`\  should be allocated to.
+  If ``dest`` does not exist, specify which volume ``dest`` should be allocated to.

   Only valid when the destination is an MVS data set.

   The volume must already be present on the device.

-  If no volume is specified, storage management rules will be used to determine the volume where \ :literal:`dest`\  will be allocated.
+  If no volume is specified, storage management rules will be used to determine the volume where ``dest`` will be allocated.

-  If the storage administrator has specified a system default unit name and you do not set a \ :literal:`volume`\  name for non-system-managed data sets, then the system uses the volumes associated with the default unit name.
+  If the storage administrator has specified a system default unit name and you do not set a ``volume`` name for non-system-managed data sets, then the system uses the volumes associated with the default unit name.
 Check with your storage administrator to determine whether a default unit name has been specified.

   | **required**: False
   | **type**: str

 dest_data_set
-  Data set attributes to customize a \ :literal:`dest`\  data set to be copied into.
+  Data set attributes to customize a ``dest`` data set to be copied into.

-  Some attributes only apply when \ :literal:`dest`\  is a generation data group (GDG).

   Some attributes only apply when ``dest`` is a generation data group (GDG).